Azure/ALZ-Bicep/infra-as-code/bicep/modules/mgDiagSettings/README.md

 # Module: Enable Diagnostic Settings on Management Groups

-This module enables Diagnostic Settings on a management group to an existing Azure Log Analytics Workspace, normally deployed during the logging.bicep module.
+This module enables the supported Diagnostic Settings categories on a Management Group to an existing Azure Log Analytics Workspace.

 ## Parameters